Tim Anderson Player Props: White Sox vs. Rangers

 Tim Anderson At The Plate

-- He has gone deep in one of 83 games, and in 0.3% of his plate appearances.
+- He has homered in one of 84 games, and in 0.3% of his plate appearances.

-- Anderson has driven in a run in 18 games this year (21.7%), including one multiple-RBI game.
+- Anderson has driven in a run in 18 games this season (21.4%), including one multiple-RBI game.

+- He has scored in 27 games this season (32.1%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.